 My point here is that the commercial or capital interests are powerful.
 And when you’re interested in how we know things, as I am, you have to be interested in structural bias.
 And you can’t be interested in how we know things without caring, at least a little, about journalism, modern publishing, advertising, public relations and the human forces at work there.

 This sections deserves more.
 I owe much of my intellectual growth to friends and acquaintances who understand intersecting systems of power much more deeply than I. I’m white, and cis.
 I use he and him pronouns.
 I aspire to be a feminist or perhaps that I am a pro-feminist (it’s not for me to say whether I succeed at that or not).
 It’s work and it’s my duty to do it.
 Oh, I’m into duties.

 I’m not currently a member of any political parties, but if I was going to be it would be the NDP.
 I have voted for the NDP both federally and provincially.

 I’m a big fan of political democracies.
 And I’m also a supporter of workplace democracies.
 Unions and union rights are really important.
 Workers need ways to band together and make decisions and exercise their powers.
 Unions are one important way that workers do this.

-I live in Victoria, Canada – which is also Lkwungen Territory.
+I live in Victoria, Canada – which is Lkwungen land.

 MA thesis: Models, Method and Truth: How to be an Internalist with Realist Attitudes [PDF]